- General Regulations eTOP -

 Service Installation

-11.1 The Subscriber agrees to the installation and operation of Subscriber Devices in the Premises to which they have legal title, if the nature of the Service requires their installation.
+11.1 The Subscriber consents to the installation and operation of Subscriber Equipment in the Premises to which they hold legal title, if the technical nature of the service necessitates such installation.

-11.2 The consent for the installation and operation of Subscriber Devices includes, among others, agreement to run cables, make necessary openings in the Premises, install Network Termination Equipment, and other devices as directed by the Operator’s Representative.
+11.2 Consent to the installation and operation of Subscriber Equipment includes, among other things, consent to run cables, make necessary openings in the Premises, and install the Network Termination and other devices in the manner indicated by the Operator’s Representative.

-11.3 The Subscriber is obliged to allow the Operator to install Subscriber Devices as quickly as possible, in a manner that does not damage the equipment of the Premises.
+11.3 The Subscriber is obliged to enable the Operator to install the Subscriber Equipment in the shortest possible time, in a manner that does not cause damage to the fittings of the Premises.

-11.4 During the installation of Subscriber Devices in the Premises, the Subscriber or an authorized adult representative must be present.
+11.4 During the installation of Subscriber Equipment in the Premises, the Subscriber or an adult person authorized by the Subscriber should be present.

-11.5 Confirmation of installation or issuance of Subscriber Devices is the Subscriber’s signature on the acceptance protocol provided by the Operator.
-The Subscriber’s signature on the protocol confirms that the Subscriber Devices did not have any apparent defects or damages at the time of receipt.
+11.5 Confirmation of the installation or issuance of Subscriber Equipment to the Subscriber is the Subscriber’s signature on the acceptance protocol presented by the Operator.
+The Subscriber’s signing of the protocol constitutes confirmation that the Subscriber Equipment had no apparent damage or defects at the time of acceptance.

 Art.
 12